velafarq/Key-Ingredient/README.md

 ## Summary ##

 Key Ingredient is a web application that presents the user with a search box which allows the user to type in any ingredient they choose and submit.
-Upon submission, the ingredient they typed will be used as a keyword to search through the Yummly recipe database to access recipes for a beverage, appetizer, main dish and dessert that all have this common keyword as an ingredient.
+Upon submission, the ingredient they typed will be used as a keyword to search through the Yummly recipe database to access recipes for a beverage, appetizer, main dish and dessert that all have this keyword as a common ingredient.
 The purpose is to inspire the user to use an ingredient in a way that they may not have thought of.

 ## Built Using ##